Who is Refugee

 • Very low substantiation rate of claims

-• Unable to take up employment while claim is being processed
+• Unable to take up legal employment while claim is being processed

 • Limited subsidy from the government